AnneDeGraaf/dynamicBridgeLoading/README.md

 example_deflection_hyperloop.py: animation for bridge deflection when a hyperloop passes over

-example_deflection_locomotive.py: animation for bridge deflection when locomotive passes over
+example_deflection_locomotive.py: animation for bridge deflection when a train passes over

 deflection_dynamic_loading.py: fill in your own bridge and vehicle parameters at the top of the script.
 Note that because of the type of numerical integration used (trapezoidal),